TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-17-MVVM-Woes-Output-Properties.md

 {% endhighlight %}
 ![Scenario 1-Fixed]({{ site.url }}/images/MVVMOutput/Scenario1-Fixed.jpg)

-For a more "exotic" example.
-Let's say there is a third input for their favorite color.
-Another output property depends now on the FullName and the Favorite Color.
+For a more "exotic" example, let's say there is a third input for their favorite color.
+Another output property now depends on the FullName and the Favorite Color.

 {% highlight csharp %}
 public string FirstName